 Food Day seeks to inspire community action in every city and state in the country, with individuals and organizations coming together on and around October 24 to learn, debate, and mobilize to improve our food system and the American diet.
-In 2012, over 3,200 events took place in all 50 states—see our 2012 campaign report highlighting some of the best Food Day activities in 2012.
+In 2013, over 4,700 events took place in all 50 states.
+See our 2012 campaign report highlighting some of the best Food Day activities in 2012.
 (The 2013 campaign report is coming soon.)
 Community action may mean organizing an event, leading a new initiative, or advocating for better food policies.
 Organizations and individuals use Food Day to celebrate what our food system does right, advocate for change, and to highlight the work they are already doing. (top)

 There are a number of ways to get involved depending on your time, interest, and resources.
 Here are a few:

 - Spread the word about Food Day to your friends, family, and network, and join the conversation on Facebook, Twitter, and Pinterest.

 - Host an event or organize an activity, whether large or small.

-- Coordinate (link to coordinator survey) Food Day activity for your area.
+- Coordinate Food Day activity for your area.

 - Attend events in your community. (top)